Code-Institute-Submissions/Frida010-https-github.com-Frida010-Pawesome-grooming/README.md

 - I tested this website in different browsers: Safari, Crome and Firefox and it works.
 - I confirmed that this website looks good on different screen sizes using the devtools device toolbar.
 - I confirmed that this websites navigation, header, sections, gallery and book now page are readable and easy to understand.
-- I have confirmed that the form works on book now page: requiers entries in every field, will only accept email in email field and the submition button works.
+- I have confirmed that the form works on book now page: requiers entries in every field and will only accept email in email field and the submition button works.

 ### Bugs
-- An bug that I am aware of is that when the user fill in the form and click the "Book now!" button, an error messege will apear "405 Not Allowed".
+- A bug that I am aware of is that when the user fills in the form and clicks the "Book now!" button, an error messege will apear "405 Not Allowed".

 ### Validator Testing